mpv-player/mpv/DOCS/interface-changes.rst

     - add --sub-filter-sdh
     - add --sub-filter-sdh-harder
     - remove --input-app-events option (macOS)
+    - deprecate most --vf and --af filters.
+Only some filters not in libavfilter will be kept.
+      Also, you can use libavfilter filters directly (e.g. you can use --vf=name=opts instead of --vf=lavfi=[name=opts]), as long as the libavfilter filter's name doesn't clash with a mpv builtin filter.
+      In the long term, --vf/--af syntax might change again, but if it does, it will switch to libavfilter's native syntax.
+(The above mentioned direct support for lavfi filters still has some differences, such as how strings are escaped.)
+If this happens, the non-deprecated builtin filters might be moved to "somewhere else" syntax-wise.
  --- mpv 0.24.0 ---
     - deprecate --hwdec-api and replace it with --opengl-hwdec-interop.
       The new option accepts both --hwdec values, as well as named backends.